 Elaine, who's the AAT's Treasurer, joined the Board as Trustee in January 2018

-Jane is our newest addition to the Board, having been appointed in April 2018
+Jane was appointed to the Board in April 2018

 Jane is a communications expert and digital strategist with over 25 years’ experience.
 She currently serves as Head of Communications at Southern Housing Group, one of England's largest housing associations.
 She was previously Head of Digital Strategy at the Group.
 Jane has worked as a freelance consultant and her clients have included major international law firms, digital design agencies and advertising agencies.
 She has advised on brand, marketing and communications strategies, SEO and other digital communications strategies and specific product development, including traditional messaging and online content development.